Singapore Public Disclosure

 Founded in 1967, WRBC is a property and casualty insurance holding company based in Greenwich, Connecticut, USA.
 It is listed on the New York Stock Exchange under the symbol “WRB” and is a Fortune 500 company.
 WRBC’s insurance subsidiaries have AM Best and Standard & Poor’s ratings.
 BIC US has an AM Best rating of A+ Superior and a Standard & Poor’s rating of A+.
 For the most updated rating information, please see https://ir.berkley.com/investor-relations/financial-information/ratings/default.aspx.

 BIC US is a Delaware corporation licensed to write insurance and reinsurance business and is regulated by the Delaware Department of Insurance.
 BIC US is directly owned by Star Signet Holdings Inc., a Delaware holding company that is 100% owned by WRBC.

 Nature of Business

-BIC SG is authorised by the Monetary Authority of Singapore (MAS) under the Insurance Act to carry on general insurance business in Singapore.
-The general insurer licence was issued by the MAS with effect from 1st July 2016.
+BIC SG is licensed by the Monetary Authority of Singapore (MAS) under the Insurance Act to carry on general insurance business in Singapore.
+The general insurance licence was issued by the MAS with effect from 1st July 2016.

-Prior to the 2016 licence being granted, BIC SG was only authorised to write property and casualty reinsurance risks since the initial licence being granted in December 2010.
+Prior to the 2016 licence being granted, BIC SG was only licensed to carry on general reinsurance business in Singapore with its initial licence that was issued in December 2010.

 Under the reinsurance licence, BIC SG (operating under the trading name of Berkley Re) pursues a strategy of a niche property and casualty reinsurer focusing on excess of loss and select proportional business for casualty facultative and treaty business.
-Under the general insurance licence, BIC SG (operating under the trading name of Berkley Insurance Asia) offers Financial Lines, Marine, Casualty and Accident & Health insurance and facultative reinsurance products to selected markets.
+Under the general insurance licence, BIC SG (operating under the trading name of Berkley Insurance Asia) offers Financial Lines, Marine and Casualty insurance and facultative reinsurance products to selected markets.

 Objectives & Strategies

 BIC SG’s marketing focus is premised on:

 - Promoting the solid financial rating and balance sheet strength of the WRBC Group.

 - Promoting the local license and proximity to local clients and markets.

 - Promoting productivity and long-term profitable relationships with our distribution sources.

 - Providing an experienced team of industry professionals with extensive knowledge of the market and the region.

 The reinsurance business strategy (operating under the trading name of Berkley Re) is based on: